yacine20005/Aura-Meter/README.md

 # Aura-Meter: A Dynamic Discord Bot for Community Engagement

 Welcome to Aura-Meter!
 This isn't just another Discord bot; it's a unique tool designed to bring a new level of interaction and fun to your server.
-Developed by a team of two passionate second-year computer science students at Gustave Eiffel University, Aura-Meter introduces a captivating "aura" system that lets your community members shine.
+Aura-Meter introduces a captivating "aura" system that lets your community members shine.

 ## ✨ What is Aura-Meter?